Documentation

 Projecting solutions

-Using the step-by-step output for discussion
+Using step-by-step output for discussion

 Generating problem variations quickly